Caprine Arthritis Encephalitis Virus (CAE)

 A mutation related to Nubian goats.
 From UCDavis site “Clinically, affected goats exhibit delayed motor development, growth retardation, and early death.
 The disease is inherited in an autosomal recessive fashion.
 Therefore, both sexes are equally affected and two copies of the defective gene must be present for signs of the disorder to be observed.
 Breeding two carrier goats, which are normal but each possesses a single copy of the mutation, is predicted to produce 25% affected offspring.”

 We test all Nubian or Nubian crosses.
 When breeding, if both parents have been tested as normal, we do not test the kids as they will be “normal by parentage”.
+IF we have or keep a carrier, we band all males and test all does from that carrier doe.
 For GS6 testing we use Veterinary Genetics Laboratory at UC Davis.
 Which is coordinated through our registries, both MDGA and ADGA.